hollowdll/hakjdb/docs/hakjserver.md

 When TLS is enabled, all non-TLS connections will be denied.
 Make sure that the client is connecting with TLS and proper configurations.

-Directory `tls/test-cert/` contains X.509 certificates and private keys for testing and development purposes.
-It can be used to test TLS locally.
-Alternatively, use your own certificate.
+Directory `tls/test-cert/` in the repository root contains X.509 certificates and private keys for testing and development purposes.
+They can be used to test TLS locally.
+Alternatively, use your own certificates.

 TLS can be enabled by modifying the configuration file or with environment variables.